Montana-Media-Arts/webDesignFall2024/_docs/topic-06/07-select-types/03-page.md

 ### checked (Optional)

-As with radio buttons, you can use the `checked` attrubite to pre-select checkboxes.
+As with radio buttons, you can use the `checked` attribute to pre-select checkboxes.

 <div class="code-heading">
   <span class="html">HTML</span>